Blepharoplasty (also known as eyelid reduction, eye lift or eye bag removal), is eyelid surgery designed to rejuvenate the eye and eyelid area.

-Eyelid surgery can relate to both the upper and the lower eyelids but is commonly used to counteract the effects of ageing on the skin muscle and fat around the eyes.
+Eyelid surgery can relate to both the upper and the lower eyelids, but the common aim is to counteract the effects of ageing on the skin, muscle and fat around the eyes.

 As we age, the skin around our eyes starts to lose its elasticity.
 It is not uncommon to develop eye bags, as our muscles relax, causing the lower eyelids to sag.
 In addition, our upper eyelids can also start to droop.
-This effect is often heightened in smokers or those who have had excessive sun exposure.Go to Treatment
+This effect is often heightened in smokers or those who have had excessive sun exposure.